ENIGMA-git/ENIGMA-FreeSurfer-protocol/cortical/README.md

 There are two steps for visually quality checking the cortical segmentations outputted from FreeSurfer:

 #### I. The Internal Surface Method:
 This method uses a Matlab function to plot cortical surface segmentations directly on a subject’s scan and collates snapshots from internal slices of the brain into a webpage for easy checking.
+First create the QC PNGs.

 SCRIPT: `make_cortical_FreeSurfer_internal_QC_png_slices.sh`
 * _NB: can also be adjusted to submit in parallel jobs_